MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.29.md

 2. We allow bank fishing into estuarine waters only from legal sunrise to legal sunset except during managed hunts.

-3. We close the Barbour Landing (boat ramp and parking areas) to the public from 12 a.m. (midnight) to 4 a.m.

-4. We prohibit freshwater fishing.
+3. We prohibit freshwater fishing.

-5. We require a Georgia fishing license and Saltwater Information Program (SIP) permit.

 Okefenokee National Wildlife Refuge

 *A. Migratory Game Bird Hunting.* [Reserved]

 *B. Upland Game Hunting.* We allow the hunting of rabbit, squirrel, bobwhite quail, and turkey on the Cowhouse Unit of the refuge.
-The season will be consistent with the adjacent Dixon Memorial Wildlife Management Area and in accordance with State hunting regulations subject to the following conditions:
+The season will be consistent with the adjacent Dixon Memorial Wildlife Management Area and in accordance with State regulations and subject to the following conditions:

 1. We only allow foot and bicycle traffic on the refuge portion of Cowhouse Island.

 2. We only allow dogs to locate, point, and retrieve during quail hunts.

+3. Feral hogs can only be taken during small game dates after October 31.

 *C. Big Game Hunting.* We allow hunting of turkey only on the Cowhouse Island Unit of the refuge.
-We allow hunting of white-tailed deer and feral hog at the Suwannee Canal Recreation Area, the Pocket Unit, and Cowhouse Island Unit in accordance with State regulations subject to the following conditions:
+We allow hunting of white-tailed deer and feral hog, as an incidental take, at the Suwannee Canal Recreation Area, the Pocket Unit, and Cowhouse Island Unit in accordance with State regulations and subject to the following conditions:

 1. In the Pocket Unit: